kobain-jp/readable-code-crash-course/README.md

 ```
 1.select src/test/java/readablecode/week1/StringTest
 2.right click and run as junit Test
-*if run as junit Test does not show, add JUnit5 from BuildPath
+*if run as junit Test does not show, add JUnit5 from BuildPath and restart eclipse
 ```

 if junit result shows with green bar, setup is succeeded